Age of consent in Asia: Azerbaijan

+Sexual intercourse with the person below the age of 16 years, as well as the same offences linked with satisfaction of sexual passion in perverted forms shall be punished by imprisonment up to 3 years.

 Bahrain

 Consensual sex outside of marriage is legally permissible for those aged 21 and above, regardless of gender and/or sexual orientation.
 If a married individual has sex with somebody they are not married to, the person they are married to is given the liberty, by the criminal procedure code, to file for an 'adultery' charge if they wanted to.
 They are also given the liberty to drop off the charge after filing it if they wanted to.
 However, the mentioned options would not be available after three months are passed from when the person learned about the adultery.
 The marriage of course should be recognized by the government for the mentioned options to be provided.

-The marriageable age is 16 years.
+The marriageable age is 16 years for females, and 18 for males.
 Before this age, marriage requires authorization from the Shariah Court of the State of Bahrain.